 For a similar reason, when you're creating your knowledge base, you should consider different ways people learn and view content.
 You should especially consider using video content.

-Why Use Video Content in Your Knowledge Base?
+Why to Use Video Content in Your Knowledge Base

 First things first: your customers want video content.